ST1LLWATER/Invoice-App/README.md

 - [x] Searches By Invoice Number

-- [x] Case insesitive fuzzy invoice search by names of IDs in Account Array.
+- [x] Case insesitive fuzzy invoice search by user's names belonging to IDs in Account Array.

 **_For Eg: If Customer's Name is John, Searching Joh Will also return the invoice, this is fuzzy search implementation.
 The searched field can be subset of user's name too._**